net-daemon/docs/docs/v3/tutorials/publish_script.md

 ---
 id: publish_script
-title: Publish NetDeamon apps with PowerShell
+title: Publish NetDaemon apps with PowerShell
 ---

 ## Audience
-- NetDeamon developers using Home Assistant OS on a system like Raspberry  Pi, ODROID, etc.
+- NetDaemon developers using Home Assistant OS on a system like Raspberry  Pi, ODROID, etc.
 - Development under Windows (might work also for other OS but hasn't been tested)

 ## Goal
 Write an PowerShell script that deploys your apps to Home Assistant with the following steps:

-1. Stop the NetDeamon AddOn
+1. Stop the NetDaemon AddOn
 2. Delete the old installation
 3. Publish the new installation
-4. Restart the NetDeamon AddOn
+4. Restart the NetDaemon AddOn

 ## Prerequirements
 - [Samba share](https://github.com/home-assistant/addons/tree/master/samba) installed